 His hobbies have always been airplanes, gardening, cooking, and golf.
 Writing has been a life-long pursuit, now more for pleasure than for business.
 Today his books involve cooking, aquaponics, and books intended to induce curiosity and wonder in young people about math, science, and engineering.

-He is also the founder of Readerplace, Inc. The mission of Readerplace is to provide authors an affordable alternative to the conventional publishing industry for their EBooks and print books.
+He is also the founder of Readerplace Books, LLC.
+The mission of Readerplace is to provide authors an affordable alternative to the conventional publishing industry for their EBooks and print books.

 Visit www.readerplace.com for more information.

 John's recipes and cooking tips are found at www.cookingdude.com.